adewynter/no_data_algorithm/README.md

 # The No-Data Algorithm
-Code and data for the paper Labelling Data With Unkown References, by Adrian de Wynter.
+Code and data for the paper Labelling Data With Unkown References.
 This paper shows that it is possible to ascertain trust in an evaluator via an algorithm (the No-Data Algorithm).
 The algorithm is a zero-knowledge proof; i.e., it is **cryptographically secure** (think of how authentication and blockchain are done).

 The paper some stats to show that it adjusts to the predictions (including LLMs-as-judges and reasoning models); including empirical tests (in `No-Data-Algorithm.ipynb`) and a sample application to a low-resource language (West Frisian, in `NLEvaluatorAM.ipynb`).
 The code in this repository is for repro purposes.